sridharan761/BindeshSENTINEL/Module-09_Threat_Response/03-Hands-on-Lab-01.md

-# Respond to threats by using playbooks with automation rules in Microsoft Sentinel
+# Lab - Respond to threats by using playbooks with automation rules in Microsoft Sentinel

 ## Step-01: Create Resource Group `Sentinel-RG`